fiioonnn/blockstudio-snippets/README.md

 To use this extension, navigate to a json file and type the shortcode prefix `bs.` followed by the field type.
 So the shortcode will look like this: `bs.text`.

+## Planned features

+- Dynamically generate snippets by using the blockstudio schema.
+- Adding an Input for the Schema-URL in the settings of VSC

 ## For more information, bug reports or feature requests

 [Github](https://github.com/fiioonnn/blockstudio-snippets)